 An Atlanta Divorce Attorney Who You Can Trust.

-With the right Atlanta divorce attorney on your side and a well-planned strategy you will have options and maintain the ability to control how your process moves.
-Consider hiring my office to provide you and your family with practical and compassionate advice about your divorce and getting to your future.
+With the right Atlanta divorce attorney on your side, and a well-planned strategy, you will have options and maintain the ability to control how the process moves.
+Consider hiring my office to provide you and your family with practical and compassionate advice.

 My office runs differently than most other divorce practices.

 I understand the difficulty you may have in calling an Atlanta divorce attorney, and I promise to take as much time as needed to listen to you, and guide you to a practical and efficient resolution.
 I know that you are intelligent, and I will treat you with respect and compassion.
 I will give you my honest legal opinion about your particular situation.
 I do not advertise.
 I am not a divorce factory, and I will not undertake your case without knowing that you understand and approve a strategy that we have customized for the facts of your life.

 Unlike other Atlanta divorce attorneys, I don’t take on more clients than I can serve personally.
 That means I don’t delegate interacting with you to my staff.
 I will be with you in court.
 I answer my own phone, and send my own emails and texts to communicate and keep you informed–just like you use these tools in your own life.
 It is my goal to get you through this with your dignity and bank account balance in tact.
 I don’t want this to be the year that you really started hating attorneys–or that you lost faith in the legal system.
 I want this to be the year when things got better.